ndljk/todos-laravel-app/README.md

-# Technical Assignment - TODOs
+# TODOs-API

-This web application was created as part of the selection process at Comtrade.
 The application displays TODOs in an HTML table by retrieving JSON data from REST API “/todos” endpoint which is available at [{JSON} Placeholder](https://jsonplaceholder.typicode.com/todos).
 The user has the ability to log in to the system and can send TODOs to their email.
 Also, one of the additions to the application is localization, which is available in three languages (English, Bosnian/Croatian/Serbian, Slovenian).

 ## Prerequisites